Nitrogen pentahydride

 Nitrogen pentahydride, also known as ammonium hydride is a hypothetical compound with the chemical formula NH5.
 There are two theoretical structures of nitrogen pentahydride.
 One structure is trigonal bipyramidal molecular geometry type NH5 molecule.
 Its nitrogen atom and hydrogen atoms are covalently bounded, and its symmetry group is D3h.
-Another predicted structure of nitrogen pentahydride is an ionic compound, make up of an ammonium ion and a hydride ion (NH4+H−).
+Another predicted structure of nitrogen pentahydride is an ionic compound, composed of an ammonium ion and a hydride ion (NH4+H−).
 Until now, no one has synthesized this substance, or proved its existence, and related experiments have not directly observed nitrogen pentahydride.
 It is only speculated that it may be a reactive intermediate based on reaction products.
 Theoretical calculations show this molecule is thermodynamically unstable.
 The reason might be similar to the instability of nitrogen pentafluoride, so the possibility of its existence is low.
 However, nitrogen pentahydride might exist in special conditions or high pressure.
 Nitrogen pentahydride was considered for use as a solid rocket fuel for research in 1966.

 Research and attempts

 Some studies believe that nitrogen pentahydride may exist in the formation of other metal atoms crystal lattice, such as mercury and lithium.
 There are also related studies to explore the possibility of a substitution reaction with ammonium halide.
-There are also attempts to react ammonium and deuterium to produce the pentahydride, however some experiments show that it may only be an reactive intermediate, which will immediately decompose into ammonia and hydrogen, and the same is true for experiments using deuterium.
+There are also attempts to react ammonium and deuterium to produce the pentahydride, however some experiments show that it may only be a reactive intermediate, which will immediately decompose into ammonia and hydrogen, and the same is true for experiments using deuterium.
 However, all the studies above are only theoretical calculations, the existence of nitrogen pentahydride has not been observed, and this substance has not been shown to exist.

 An experimental attempted to do a displacement reaction between ammonium trifluoroacetate and lithium hydride in the molten state, in order to study the possibility of the existence of nitrogen pentahydride: